james-cole/manifold-lab/content/_index.md

         For short-term internships (whether remote or in person), unfortunately we are unable to support these outside of a formal accredited scheme.

-         <i class="fas fa-globe"></i> Research visitors.
+         {{< icon name="globe" pack="fas" >}} Research visitors.
 We are open to hosting visiting research from academic institutions around the world.

   - block: features
     content: